How to run test on GitLab CI Locally

 1. Add BrowserStack Access Key as a variable in Variables under Settings -> CI/CD

 2. Set the variable name as BROWSERSTACK_ACCESS_KEY as Key.
-Please note that the variable name set in Key is used in the test scripts that we want to integrate with BrowserStack.
+Please note that the variable name set in Key is used in the test scripts that you want to integrate with BrowserStack.

-3. Enter the value, which is our Access Key.
+3. Enter the value, which is you Access Key.
 The Access Key is present in the BrowserStack Automate dashboard.

 4. Repeat above step to add BROWSERSTACK_USERNAME as a variable.